felipead/cassandra-logger/README.md

      6fe1dd30-1bbd-4193-b044-7e11e979445c | t-shirt | 49.99
      3d0ca255-b9ae-4eaa-baf7-ac8c4b4279a1 |   jeans | 99.99

-Now, querying the log table:
+Now, querying the log table we can see that there's an entry for each product we created:

      logged_keyspace | logged_table | logged_key                           | time                     | operation | updated_columns
     -----------------+--------------+--------------------------------------+--------------------------+-----------+-------------------